GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

 # GeoPlarform Harvest Pipeline
-The harvest pipeline is used to ensure that all metadata records and source data in GeoPlatform are up to date with published resources in Data.gov.
-GeoPlatform metadata record cache and services (raster and vector tiles, web map services and web features services) are monitored to ensure that they remain current with what is publised at Data.gov.
+The harvest pipeline is comprized of a sequence of AWS services (Lambdas, SQS and scheduled tasks) which are used to ensure that all metadata records and source data in GeoPlatform are up to date with published resources in Data.gov.
+GeoPlatform metadata record cache and services (raster and vector tiles, web map services and web features services) are monitored to ensure that they remain current with what is published at Data.gov.
 Emails and reports are generated at crucial steps in the pipeline detailing the state of GeoPlatform's services.

 The pipeline is broken up into two major tasks - caching metadata records displayed in GeoPlatform and managing the spatial data and services of the metadata's sources.
 Caching the metadata records and source data ensures that the metadata and services in GeoPlatform are kept in sync with the resources published at Data.gov

-Each pipline task is broken up into seperate lambdas that perform specific tasks.
+Each pipeline task is broken up into separate lambdas that perform specific tasks.
 The lambdas are initialized by timers and connected via SQS messages to orchestrate the operations of the pipeline task.

-## Caching Metadata Records
+## Caching Metadata Records Lambdas
 Metadata records in GeoPlatform displayed using GeoNetwork.
 The state of each of the metadata records and sources are recorded in the Logic Map Table (LMT) database.
 When a record or its source are updated on Data.gov, the records in LMT are used to identify which record is outdated.
 Outdated records are managed by the pipeline to retrieve the current metadata records from Data.gov and cache it in an S3 bucket.
 Once the updated Data.gov record is cached in the S3 bucket, the GeoNetwork API is used to push the updated metadata record into GeoNetwork for discovery and display.
-Each of the seperate lambdas used for managing the metadata records are described below.
+Each of the separate lambdas used for managing the metadata records are described below.

 ### ExtractMetadataFromDataDotGov
 ExtractMetadataFromDataDotGov is initialized daily via cron task.
-It first recieves a list of Data.gov records that have been updated since the last time ExtractMetadataFromDataDotGov executed.
+It first receives a list of Data.gov records that have been updated since the last time ExtractMetadataFromDataDotGov executed.
 Each outdated record is loaded into an SQS queue that is listened for by CacheMetadataFromDataDotGov.

 * get last run date from LMT
     * SELECT * FROM extract_data_gov_log ORDER BY last_run_dt DESC LIMIT 1;